Staff Services Student Enterprise

 One in twenty people with MASLD will go on to develop cirrhosis (severe liver scarring), which can lead to fatal health problems including liver complications or associated conditions such as heart disease and non-liver cancers.
 Being able to predict who is likely to develop these severe outcomes, as well as who is likely to respond to new treatments, could improve outcomes for millions worldwide suffering from MASLD.

 SteatoSITE combines tissue-derived metrics and clinical data such as pathology scores, hepatic RNA sequencing, and routine health data from electronic patient records.
 It was co-created with funding from Innovate UK by the University of Edinburgh and the Precision Medicine Scotland Innovation Centre in Glasgow, using tissue from the NHS Biorepository network and data from 12 of the 14 Scottish National Health Service (NHS) boards through the Scottish Safe Haven Network.
-The SteatoSITE data commons has now migrated from the University of Glasgow to the secure data storage and computational infrastructure provided by Edinburgh Parallel Computing Centre (EPCC) Safe Haven Services.
+The SteatoSITE data commons has now migrated from the University of Glasgow to the University of Edinburgh and is provided via a secure cloud-based data storage platform.

 The combined dataset enables research with AI technologies using these multimodal inputs, exemplified by the Innovate UK Eureka-funded international INTErPRET-NAFLD collaboration between University of Edinburgh clinical academic pathology and hepatology investigators and key players at the forefront of NHS AI adoption (Bering, UK), digital pathology (HistoIndex, Singapore) and data preparation (BioDev, UK) to develop impactful tools that meet the needs of global public health.

-Co-creator of SteatoSITE with Professor Tim Kendall, Professor Jonathan Fallowfield of the Institute for Regeneration and Repair said:
+Professor Jonathan Fallowfield of the Institute for Regeneration and Repair, who co-created SteatoSITE with Professor Tim Kendall, said:

 SteatoSITE is being supported by Edinburgh Innovations (EI), the University of Edinburgh’s commercialisation service.
-Dr Susan Bodie, EI’s Head of Business Development for the College of Medicine and Veterinary Medicine said:
+Dr Susan Bodie, Director of Innovation Development and Licensing at EI, said:

 Read more